glwagner/nestedModelMaker/README.md

 scripts themselves.
 The user must specify, for example:
     * Information about the parent model including the location of the data, the duration and time-stamps of the data, the horizontal and vertical grids, the coordinates, the resolution, and the bathymetry.
+We hope to simplify this aspect of the work flow soon.
     * The location of the child model within the parent model.
     * Files that contain the vertical and horizontal grid information about the child model.
-    * The nature of the boundaries of the child model
+    * The nature of the boundaries of the child model.
-    * Bathymetry files at child-grid resolution.,
+    * Bathymetry files at child-grid resolution.
-    * Parameters imporant to MITgcm's numerical set-up
+    * Parameters imporant to MITgcm's numerical set-up.

 Note that it should become simpler to specify the properties of the parent model once a standard NetCDF format is decided upon in which the parent model data